adammck/hexapod-infra/README.md

 ## Usage

-1. Write Fedora 21 (armfp, Minimal) to an SD card.
+1. Write Fedora 23 (armfp, Minimal) to an SD card.
 Unfortunately, the RPi2 isn't supported by the official images, because it requires proprietary firmware to boot, so use [rpi2-fedora-image-builder](https://github.com/adammck/rpi2-fedora-image-builder) to build a bootable image.

 2. Plug in an Ethernet cable, and boot it up.
+It's not possible to boot straight to wifi, because the Fedora minimal armhfp images don't include wifi.
+We have to set that up later with Ansible.

 3. Set up zeroconf hostname and SSH keys:

         HEXAPOD_HOST="hexapod.local" \
         bin/preflight 192.168.1.2

-   You'll need to find the RPi's IP address for that, which can be a pain in the ass.
+   You'll need to find the RPi's Ethernet IP address for that, which can be a pain in the ass.
 You only need to do this once.

 4. Create (and modify) `vars.yml` with secrets: